Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Proximal Point Methods for Nonconvex Functional Constrained Porblems

-The main idea of the proximal point method (see Algorithm \ref{alg:exact-pp}) is to translate the nonconvex problem into a sequence of convex subproblems by adding strongly convex terms to the objective and to the constraints.
-Specifically, each step of the proximal point algorithm involves a convex subproblem \eqref{inner-convex-prob} with convex constraints.
-It can be observed that, by adding a strongly convex proximal term, $\psi_0(x; x_{k-1})$ is $\mu_0$-strongly convex and $\psi_{i}(x; x_{k-1})$ is $\mu_i$-strongly convex relative to $W(\cdot,\cdot)$.
-Hence, each subproblem will have a unique global optimal solution.
+The main idea of the proximal point method (see Algorithm~\ref{alg:exact-pp}) is to transform the nonconvex problem into a sequence of convex subproblems by adding strongly convex terms to the objective and to the constraints.
+Specifically, each step of the proximal point algorithm involves a convex subproblem~\eqref{inner-convex-prob} with convex constraints.
+It can be observed that, by adding a strongly convex proximal term, $\psi_0(x; x_{k-1})$ is $\mu_0$-strongly convex and $\psi_{i}(x; x_{k-1})$ is $\mu_i$-strongly convex relative to $W(\cdot,\cdot)$. {Hence, if each subproblem is feasible, it must have a unique globally optimal solution.}

-Our main goal in this subsection to analyze the convergence behavior of Algorithm \ref{alg:exact-pp}.
-We will first describe some basic properties of Algorithm~\ref{alg:exact-pp}, e.g., montone descreasing of objective values.
-Moreover, by properly imposing some constraint qualification assumptions, we will establish the asymptotic convergence and rate of convergence of this method to compute an approximate KKT point of problem \eqref{main-prob}.